-Seeing as Honda have just recently started marketing and selling to the United States, I thought it would be a good idea to compare one of its models (the Miimo 310) to one of the markets biggest players – the Husqvarna 315.
+As I receive so many questions from people asking me to compare makes and models of various robotic mowers, I thought it would be a good idea to compare the Honda Miimo 310 to one of the markets biggest players – the Husqvarna 315.

 Both the 310 and the 315 are very similar in that they cover around about the same size of area and are about the same price so by the end you’ll be much better equipped to decide which model to purchase.

 With this model you can alter the way that it covers and mows your lawn by changing the pattern it uses.
 There are several to choose from and make it so much easier for the mower to adapt to your garden and the changing situations.